 Redbird Smith (left) was an influential Keetowah Nighthawk member.
 He revitalized traditional spirituality among Cherokees, beginning in the mid 19th century.
 Today there are seven ceremonial dance grounds in Oklahoma.
 The group still exists today and are known as the Nighthawk Keetoowahs.
 They meet at Stokes Stomp Grounds near Vian.

-Redbird Smith is the Great Grandfather of the current Principal Chief of the Cherokee Nation of Oklahoma, Chief Chad Smith.
+Redbird Smith is the Great Grandfather of the former Principal Chief of the Cherokee Nation of Oklahoma, Chief Chad Smith.

 A painting by Native American artist, Jerome Tiger, called "The Stomp Dance".
 Click picture to see larger version.